How to Make Great Money as a Freelance Translator

 • German to English

-Whether you work in a high paying language pair or not, specializing in a specific field or industry leads to less competition and higher earnings.
+Whether you work in a high-paying language pair or not, specializing in a specific field or industry leads to less competition and higher earnings.

 Specializing in a Niche

-Being a subject matter expert and bilingual is potentially more lucrative than being a general translator regardless of language pair.
+Being a subject matter expert and bilingual is potentially more lucrative than being a general translator, regardless of language pair.

-If you have a background in finance, law, health care, or IT besides being fluent in another language, these types of specialized translation projects pay more.
+Besides being fluent in another language, these types of specialized translation projects pay more if you have a background in finance, law, health care, or I.T..
 Here are some areas of focus that are always in demand and pay well:

 • Literary – Literary translation is among the most challenging types of translation work.
 It goes beyond translating each line of text in a novel, poem, or other work of fiction.
 Artistic intent, themes, wordplay, and meaning can get lost in translation.

-The path to becoming a specialist translator usually involves a degree in one of the above areas, industry work experience, and advanced language skills.
+Becoming a specialist translator usually involves a degree in one of the above areas, industry work experience, and advanced language skills.

 Education and Certification for Translators